Jalslynn/Jalslynn/README.md

 - 👋 Hi, I’m @Jalslynn
-- 👀 I'm interested in learning about cybersecurty, data, and social networking to understand our digital world better
+- 👀 I'm interested in learning about cybersecurity, data, and social networking to understand our digital world better
 - 🌱 I’m currently learning Cybersecurity
 - 🪢 I’m looking to collaborate on projects related to data analysis, social media strategy, networking events or community-building initiatives
 - 📫 How to reach me: ethme652123@gmail.com